Seahawks DB Marquise Blair suffers ‘significant’ knee injury in loss to Saints

 Hasselbeck recalled the memorable 2005 game against the Giants had 11 false starts and told fans “you did that.”

-Then he told fans “when Paul Allen raised that 12 flag for the first time ever at the NFC Championship Game that was the great atmosphere of any football game I’ve ever been a part of.
+Then he told fans “when Paul Allen raised that 12 flag for the first time ever at the NFC Championship Game that was the greatest atmosphere of any football game I’ve ever been a part of.
 You set the table for what was going to happen that day.”

-And he called the famous Marshawn Lynch “Beast Quake” run in what turned out to be Hasselbeck’s final game as a Seahawk in 2010, saying, “We did it together. … Marshawn was a beast and you were the quake.
+And he recalled the famous Marshawn Lynch “Beast Quake” run in what turned out to be Hasselbeck’s final game as a Seahawk in 2010, saying, “We did it together. … Marshawn was a beast and you were the quake.
 And that’s why it’s the Beast Quake game.”

 Hasselbeck became the 13th member of the Ring of Honor.
 His coach, Mike Holmgren, will be inducted next Sunday against the Jaguars.